navgurukul/bhanwari-devi/README.md

 ```

 ### Create redux state(aka reducer)
-For state related things, we create and manage state in `src/components/componentName/redux/reducer.js`.
-The code looks like this.
+For state related things( keeping API rensponse data and error references), we create and manage state in `src/components/componentName/redux/reducer.js`.
+The code looks like this. 👇

 ```
 import { types } from './action'